hpi-swa-teaching/live-programming-systems/projects/extempore/analysisPlan.md

 6. We call the function, causing the instrument to play a periodical note

 ### Which activities are made live by which mechanisms?
-All activities are live.
-This means that code commited to the system is possibly compiled and run in the context of the correlating envrionment.
+Extempore itself offers only one interaction to the user: submitting code.
+This activity however is fully live.
+This means that code commited to the system is immediately interpreted and run in the context of the correlating envrionment.
 The Feedback depends on the code in question.

-In a life performane there are typically two groups of people who notice the Feedback from the changes.
+In a life performance there are typically two groups of people who notice the Feedback from the changes.
 The first group are the the developers (there is often only one developer) who notices all feedback related to the technical compilation and execution from the code.
 The second group is the audience, who notice feedback on different channels, mostly sound and music.
-The feedback the audience recieves are the artifacts the developer wants to produce and often the developer also notices those effects so as to fine tune then and make use of the live nature of extempore.
+The feedback the audience recieves are the artifacts the developer wants to produce and often the developer also notices those effects so as to fine tune then and make use of the live nature of Extempore.

-Feedback can occur over pretty much all channels but there are some standard ways: The extempore console of the running process shows when clients connect/drop out, code is commited, compiled or run as well as the results of the evaluated code.
+Feedback can occur over pretty much all channels but there are some standard ways: The Extempore console of the running process shows when clients connect/drop out, code is commited, compiled or run as well as the results of the evaluated code.
 The result of the evaluated code is also send back over the connection to the client so as to notify him of success or failure of his commited code.
 Since functions can call out to external code (mostly C-Libraries), there can be additional feedback effects.
-Since extempore is mostly used for live performances involving sound and graphics most feedback for the audience (and the programmer as well) is often acoustic and visual.
+Since Extempore is mostly used for live performances involving sound and graphics most feedback for the audience (and the programmer as well) is often acoustic and visual.
 Depending on the IDE of the Developer, there may be additional feedback based on the returned values from the code execution.

 There are three categories in which changes can fall.
 Those categories are fluid and depend on the state of the environment at the time of execution.
 * If the code changes state or functions used in a running temporal recursion, then those changes will be noticeable by the audience as soon as the concerning state or function is evaluated again.
 The extent and kind of feedback to the audience depends on the involved recursions and symbols.
 Some changes may be small, such as changing the pitch of a note, while other changes can be big, such as changing the complete instrumentation of a piece or starving the audio buffer due to heavy processing, which results in white noise.
-* If the code simply introduces new state into the system, then the change will not be visible to the audience but the developer will be notified via the evaluation result as well as the extempore console (if he has access to it).
+* If the code simply introduces new state into the system, then the change will not be visible to the audience but the developer will be notified via the evaluation result as well as the Extempore console (if he has access to it).
 * If the code calls a function, possibly starting a new temporal recursion, then the results will be noticeable by the audience

-The emergence phase is shortened by the use of compiled for xtlang.
+The emergence phase is shortened by the use of JIT compilation for xtlang.
 This enables functions written in xtlang to be fast enough to be polled for audio (44khz).
 This can have a drawback: bigger changes to the environment and code can lengthen the adaption time considerably if the compilation of the code in question is complicated.
-However this problem does not usually occur, since most changes to the code are small and the language contains little compile time computations (TODO: Beleg), so that adaption times are usually short (TODO, benchmark).
+However this problem does not usually occur, since most changes to the code are small and the language contains little compile time computations (TODO: Beleg), so that adaption times are usually short, as seen in the benchmark.

-Extempore is capable of very granular change, since every definition in the environment can be changed on its own.
+Extempore is capable of very fine granular change, since every definition in the environment can be changed on its own.
 At the same time an arbitrary number of definitions can be changed at once, possibly even changing the environment to something completely different.

 ### Integration of live activities into overall system
 The System has little interaction surface, only a way to input code and some ways to recieve feedback.
 These are all "live" in the sense, that they are either necessary (input of commands) or show the current state (evaluation results).